PacktPublishing/Spring-Boot-and-Angular-2E_Frontend/chapter-10/README.md

 - **Material Design**: Professional UI with Angular Material components
 - **Type Safety**: Leveraging TypeScript interfaces for better development experience
 - **Modern Testing**: Vitest integration for faster, more efficient unit testing
-- **GenAI Integration**: Using GitHub Copilot for accelerated development workflows

-## Next Steps

-This foundation prepares you for:

-- Advanced state management
-- HTTP services and API integration
-- Routing and navigation
-- Forms and validation
-- Advanced testing strategies (e2e, integration tests)

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.